 As we explained in the last step you can get an understanding of your housing footprint by calculating the emissions associated with your fuel use, electricity use, water use and waste disposal.
 Because our calculations focus on individual footprints, each of these calculations is based on your personal share of total household use.

-The easiest way to get familiar with the idea of a housing footprint is to have a look one calculated using this method.
+The easiest way to get familiar with the idea of the carbon footprint of a house is to have a look one calculated using this method.
 For each of our five personal categories we will use the average US citizen as an example.
 This housing example is calculated based on data from the Energy Information Administration (EIA) and Environmental Protection Agency (EPA) for the typical electricity, fuel and water use of US citizens as well as their waste production.

-Our estimate for the average American’s housing footprint is just over 5 t CO2e per person, based on 2005 data.
-Around 3 t or roughly 60% of this results from the use of electricity.
-The next major source is natural gas at about 1 t CO2e per person.
-Waste and water account for around 300 kg each with smaller amounts arising from fuel oil and LPG.
+Our estimate for the average American’s carbon footprint of a house is 7.9 tons of CO2 emitted (CO2e) per household, based on 2020 data.
+Around 5 tons or roughly 75% of this results from the use of electricity.
+The next major source is natural gas at about 2 tons CO2e per household.
+Gas sources account for around 300 kg each.

 These figures are an average in which total national use has been divided up between all US residents.
 In reality each persons footprint may be very different depending on where they live, how many people they live with, their energy needs and their access to different fuels.
 In fact while almost everyone in the US uses electricity, only 60% of homes have natural gas, 11% use LPG and only 7% use fuel oil.
 So those who do use these fuels will use much more than shown in this average.

 In Europe there is wide variation as different countries have taken different paths to decarbonization.
 The Scandinavian countries have access to great hydro and nuclear for example whereas the UK draws substantial energy from natural gas and oil therefore have a greater carbon footprint per person.

 Global Carbon Footprints Of A House Will Differ